Derwaan/blog/_i18n/en/_posts/2020-05-14-note-taking-experiment-part-1.md

 During my studies, I kept looking a the *perfect* note-taking method.
 I have tried a lot of them (mind-maps, Cornell, flash-card, ...) but never have I been convinced by one of them.

-Now that I have left the University (for the moment?), I have this urge to take note on everything but whitout the correct framework.
+Now that I have left University (at least for now?), I have this urge to take notes on everything but whitout the correct framework.

 Let me explain.
-At the University, the framework was simple: take notes during the lectures, study those notes, and succeed at the exams (the last step might depends from time to time).
+At University, the framework was simple: take notes during the lectures, study those notes, and succeed at the exams (the last step might depends from time to time).
 But now that the University time is over, I find myself with a bunch of notes that I don't know how to organize.
 I take notes during meetings, I take notes when I am facing a difficult challenge at work, I take notes when I have an amazing idea for a start-up, I take notes of interesting books, etc...